 - 30 feet wide

 - Upon opening, the Frisco Bridge was the only bridge crossing the Mississippi River south of St. Louis.

-- Due to specifications to maximize river navigation, the bridge featured the longest span (791 ft) in the United States when it was build.
-Span is the distance between bridge supports.
+- Due to specifications to maximize river navigation, the bridge featured the longest span (791 feet) in the United States when it was built.
+(Span is the distance between bridge supports.)

 Harahan Bridge (right)